Iran holds runoff presidential vote pitting hard-liner against reformist after record low turnout

 Pezeshkian’s supporters have been warning Jalili will bring a “Taliban”-style government into Tehran, while Jalili has criticized Pezeshkian for running a campaign of fear-mongering.

-Pezeshzkian offered no comments after voting, walking out with former Foreign Minister Mohammad Javad Zarif, who reached Iran's 2015 nuclear deal with world powers.
+Pezeshkian offered no comments after voting, walking out with former Foreign Minister Mohammad Javad Zarif, who struck Iran's 2015 nuclear deal with world powers.
 A rambunctious crowd surrounded the men, shouting: “The nation’s hope comes!”

-Jalili voted at another poll, surrounded by a crowd shouting: "Raisi, your way continues!"
-Both men hope to replace the 63-year-old late President Ebrahim Raisi died in a May 19 helicopter crash that also killed the country's foreign minister and others.
+Both Pezeshkian and Jalili hope to replace the 63-year-old late President Ebrahim Raisi died in a May 19 helicopter crash that also killed the country's foreign minister and several other officials.

+Jalili voted at another polling station, surrounded by a crowd shouting: “Raisi, your way continues!”

 “Today the entire world admits that it’s the people who decide who’s president for the next four years,” Jalili said afterward.
 "This is your right to decide which person, which path and which approach should rule the country in the next four years.”

-But as has been the case since the 1979 Islamic Revolution, women and those calling for radical change have been barred from the ballot while the vote itself will have no oversight from internationally recognized monitors.
+But as has been the case since the 1979 Islamic Revolution, women and those calling for radical change have been barred from the ballot while the vote itself had no oversight from internationally recognized monitors.
 The country's Interior Ministry, in charge of police, oversees the result.

 There have been calls for a boycott, including from imprisoned Nobel Peace Prize laureate Narges Mohammadi, though potential voters in Iran appear to have made the decision not to participate last week on their own as there's no widely accepted opposition movement operating within or outside of the country.

 Khamenei cast one of the election’s first votes Friday from his residence, TV cameras and photographers capturing him dropping the ballot into the box.
-He insisted those who didn't vote last week weren't boycotting the government.
+He insisted those who didn't vote last week were not boycotting the government.

 “I have heard that people’s enthusiasm is more than before,“ Khamenei said.
 “God willing, people vote and choose the best” candidate.